COLLECTION OF INFORMATION

 Bridj may use this information to communicate with you, for example, informing you about your account, updates or product information.

 People have different privacy concerns.
 Our goal is to be clear about what information we collect, so that you can make meaningful choices about how it is used.
-For example, you may not wish your personal information to be shared.
-In that case, you should not use any Bridj products and close any account you have opened with Bridj.
+For example, you may not wish your personal information to be shared with third parties.
+In that case, you should not use any Bridj products and services and close any account you have opened with Bridj because the use of Bridj services necessarily requires the sharing of information with the government and other participants in the public transport sector.

 When using our services, Bridj provides you with access to your personal information.
-If that information is wrong, we provide ways for you to update or delete it – unless we have to keep that information for legitimate business or legal purposes.
+If that information is wrong, we provide ways for you to update or delete it.
 When updating your personal information, we may ask you to verify your identity before we can act on your request.

 Bridj does not share personal information with governments or government entities, companies, organisations and individuals unless one of the following circumstances applies:

-- comply with any contractual obligations imposed on Bridj by government or government entities, organisations or individuals
+comply with any contractual obligations imposed on Bridj by government or government entities, organisations or individuals that relate to providing services to you.

 We may share non-personally identifiable information publicly and with our partners – like advertisers or connected sites.
 For example, we may share information publicly to show trends about the general use of our services.